chanzuckerberg/saber/docs/getting-started/installation.md

 - [Import Tomograms](import-tomos.md) - Learn how to import your tomograms into a copick project.
 - [Quick Start Guide](quickstart.md) - Run your first 2D or 3D experiment.
-- [Learn the API](../api/quickstart.md) - Integrate Octopi into your Python workflows.
+- [Learn the API](../api/quickstart.md) - Integrate Saber into your Python workflows.